 Supplements are consumable products designed to be added to (not replace) your diet, to help you get the proper nutrition your body needs.
 It is always important to consult your doctor if you decide to take supplements as they may interact with medications or may contain ingredients not listed on the label.

-Other supplements are often advertised for OA (e.g. avocado-soybean unsaponifiables), but there is not enough research to offer any recommendation regarding their use.
+Other supplements are often advertised for osteoarthritis (e.g., avocado-soybean unsaponifiables), but there is not enough research to offer any recommendation regarding their use.

 Heat and cold